Why Demi Lovato and Max Ehrich Aren’t Getting Engaged Just Yet

 In a short period of time, however, those close to the couple can't help but recognize that it's a really good match.

-"Max is very much in love with Demi and is infatuated with her," a separate source shared wit E!
+"Max is very much in love with Demi and is infatuated with her," a separate source shared with E!
 News.
 "Max has basically already moved into Demi's house and everything has been going really well.
 They are always joking and laughing all day long, keeping each other entertained."

 As they continue to follow stay-at-home orders during the Coronavirus pandemic, we're told Demi and Max enjoy ordering in, cooking and watching movies together.